 One of the most common phrases you’ll hear critics say about mass is, “I don’t get anything out of the mass.”
 In this article, I want to zoom in on this typical expression to see what is going on under the surface of this phrase.
 However, before I do this I need to do what pole vaulters do.
 I need to back way up so we can take a running start at this topic.

 If you’ve watched the show Intervention on A&E or you’ve ever been to the hospital, you know the obvious fact that the job of a doctor, interventionist, or therapist is to first deliver the patient the bad news of their sickness or addiction.
 The next move is to help them out of the bad news and into the solution.
 Now, delivering the bad news is difficult, but when given with care the doctor or interventionist is usually successful in helping the patient to the end result – the cure for their illness.
 The problem becomes desperate when the patient does not know they are sick or thinks their addiction is actually a good thing.
-If the addict flaunts their addiction and defends their, the interventionist needs to go more direct in their approach to get the patient to realize their problem.
+If the addict flaunts their addiction and defends it, the interventionist needs to go more direct in their approach to get the patient to realize their problem.
 After all, the solution to get help is meaningless unless the patient realizes there is a problem.

 I recall seeing this idea played out one day when I was watching the Dr. Phil show.
 On this show, there was a sort of intervention set up with a woman who suffered from bulimia.
 The bulimic woman was physically frail.
 It was clear by her appearance she had a serious problem.
 The sad part is that she did not think she had a problem.
 In fact, she began to defend her lifestyle as healthy and in fact necessary.
 Clearly, she made this idea up in her head so as to avoid letting go her addiction.
 As a good interventionist, Dr. Phil saw right through this.
 His method became more direct to her because he had to snap the woman out of her damaging delusion.
 He had her stand in front of a mirror and asked her a serious of questions about her lifestyle.
 She had to answer these questions while looking at herself in the mirror.
 In order to help this woman, Dr. Phil had to show her how pathetic her lifestyle made her.
 By exposing her sickness to her, he was simultaneously helping her recover from her addiction to save her life.